Pascal Wehrlein

-Born and raised in Sigmaringen to a German father and a Mauritian mother, Wehrlein began karting aged eight, winning several regional championships before progressing to junior formulae in 2010.
-He won his first championship at the ADAC Formel Masters in 2011, before graduating to the Formula 3 Euro Series, where he finished runner-up in his debut season.
-Wehrlein moved to touring car racing in 2013, signing with Mücke in DTM.
-He moved to HWA the following season, breaking several records before winning the championship in 2015 to become the youngest-ever DTM champion aged 20.
+Born and raised in Sigmaringen to a German father and a Mauritian mother, Wehrlein began karting aged eight and progressed to junior formulae in 2010.
+He won the ADAC Formel Masters in 2011 and finished runner-up in the Formula 3 Euro Series in his debut season.
+Wehrlein graduated to the DTM with Mercedes and Mücke in 2013.
+He then moved to HWA, breaking several records before becoming the youngest-ever DTM champion in 2015, aged 20.